 Core Rules of Competition

-The JSHS Rules of Competition is the definitive guide for your participation in JSHS competitions.
-Read the Rules of Competition.
+The JSHS Core Rules of Competition is the definitive guide for your participation in JSHS competitions.
+Read the Core Rules of Competition.

 The Rules of Competition outlines presentation guidelines.
 More information is available on our pages:

 Scholarship Winners, The National Science Teaching Association is now the administrator of the Junior Science and Humanities Symposium.
 Please do not contact or send any correspondence to Ms. Tina White or the Academy of Applied Sciences regarding your scholarship.
 They are no longer administrating the program and we will not receive your scholarship information if…Read More

 We have an App for this!
 All participants at the 56th National JSHS may connect to symposium materials via our mobile app — sorry far away friends and family, this is for registered attendees only.
 The App has many features to help you navigate the sessions, learn about speakers, and connect with others through an…Read More